Record inflation clouds eurozone growth outlook

 The bottlenecks already appeared to be taking their toll on the eurozone's largest economy Germany, which grew by just 1.8 percent.

-The increase was less then analysts had expected as German manufacturers wrestled with a lack of raw materials, including plastics, metals and paper.
+The increase was less than analysts had expected as German manufacturers wrestled with a lack of raw materials, including plastics, metals and paper.

 But that contrasted with a strong performance from second-biggest economy, France, which expanded strongly at 3.0 percent, powered by a sharp increase in household spending and the reopening of key sectors.

-Italy also beat expectations with 2.6 percent growth, while Spain underperformed at 2.0 percent.
+Italy also beat expectations with 2.6 percent growth, while tourism-reliant Spain underperformed at 2.0 percent.

+A dark cloud on the horizon is rising coronavirus infection rates ahead of winter in parts of Europe that have seen some restrictions tightened.

+Authorities are hoping that boosting the EU's already impressive vaccination levels can help stave off the tougher measures.

-The rise in inflation is set to pile more pressure on the ECB after it decided Thursday to maintain its massive stimulus programme and ultra-low interest rates for the moment in a bid to sustain the eurozone's recovery.
+The rise in inflation meanwhile is set to pile more pressure on the ECB after it decided on Thursday to maintain its massive stimulus programme and ultra-low interest rates to sustain the eurozone's recovery.

 "The euro area continues to recover strongly, although momentum is moderated to some extent," ECB President Christine Lagarde said.